Acce5sDenied/MCBE_Parkour_wiki/README.md

 Different behavior to normal blocking, No effect on movement

 ## Block Mechanics
-//todo
 #### Soulsand
 Effect box: 1×1×1 lifted up by 0.1.
 (0.1 up from block's surface and 0.1 up from bottom if you're somehow inside) Entity will receive effect when their coordinates is in this region.
-Effect on movement: todo
+Effect on movement: todo(not the same as java)
 #### Honey block
+there are like 5 different effect boxes//todo
+Jumping gives `0.252` vertical acceleration, reaching `0.514` in height, with 8 ticks of airtime on flat ground.
 #### Slime block
 #### Ices
 Effect box: 1×1×1 lifted up by 0.1.
 (0.1 up from block's surface and 0.1 up from bottom if you're somehow inside)